google/draco/README.md

   }
 ~~~~~

-Please see 'mesh/mesh.h' for the full Mesh class interface and 'point_cloud/point_cloud.h' for the full PointCloud class interface.
+Please see `mesh/mesh.h` for the full Mesh class interface and `point_cloud/point_cloud.h` for the full `PointCloud` class interface.

 Javascript Decoder
 ------------------

 The Javascript decoder is located in `javascript/draco_decoder.js`.
 The
 Javascript decoder can decode mesh and point cloud.
 In order to use the
 decoder you must first create `DecoderBuffer` and `WebIDLWrapper` objects.
-Set the
+Set
-encoded data in the `DecoderBuffer`.
-Then call `GetEncodedGeometryType()` to identify
+the encoded data in the `DecoderBuffer`.
+Then call `GetEncodedGeometryType()`
-the type of geometry, e.g. mesh or point cloud.
-Then call either `DecodeMeshFromBuffer()` or
+to identify the type of geometry, e.g. mesh or point cloud.
+Then call either
-`DecodePointCloudFromBuffer()` which will return a Mesh object or a point cloud.
-E.g.
+`DecodeMeshFromBuffer()` or `DecodePointCloudFromBuffer()`, which will return
+a Mesh object or a point cloud.
+For example:

 ~~~~~ js
 var buffer = new Module.DecoderBuffer();